 Every time he asks me the same question for no reason.
 We fight and argue a lot.
 He calls his mother for everything.
 If I call my dad out of frustration, if I raise my voice he says: “I don’t want you.”
 It’s been 3 months that I am at my parents’ place.
 He doesn’t give a penny to me.

-I cannot live him, but I really want him back.
+I really want him back.

 In this counseling answer: